Add To Favorites

 Glue finished house on recycled cardboard.
 Add a pathway, shrubs, and light if you wish.
 Air dry before displaying.

 If you want a shiny Gingerbread House, mix equal parts of glue and water.
-Cover your art area with newspaper.
-Apply the glaze to your house with a Crayola So Big Brush.
+Cover the art area with recycled newspaper.
+Apply the glaze to your house with a paintbrush.
 Air dry.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step